AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-28-major-life-changes.md

 The catch is you need to be in a stable situation first.
 And that can be insanely hard to do.

-I want to go buy a house, a car, a better computer, have subscriptions to every streaming service, go on ten vacations, and eat out at Fish City Grill every damn day.
+I want to go buy a house, a new car, a better computer, have subscriptions to every streaming service, go on ten vacations, and eat out at Fish City Grill every damn day.

-Although I might be able to afford to pay for such a lifestyle as a privileged white dude in the US, in the long run, I cannot afford to.
+Although I might be able to afford to pay for such a lifestyle as a privileged white dude in the US.
+In the long run, I cannot afford to.

 I don't drop lots of cash on useless stuff unless I have to.

-(I can't deny that I go buy a lot of potato chips and craft beer so I can't say I'm perfect.
+(I can't deny that I go buy a lot of potato chips and craft beer, so I am not perfect.
 I try to keep this to a minimum though.)

-I want my future ambition to be matched by enough liquid assets.
+I want my future ambition to be matched by enough liquid assets to fule it.
 This way I can pursue opportunities while still having a humble and patient mindset.

 I think the takeaway is saving enough money that you can afford to make stupid mistakes.